-To oversee particular aspects of the Company's affairs, the Board has established five Board committees, namely the Audit Committee, the remuneration committee (the "Remuneration Committee"), the Nomination Committee, the Risk Management and Corporate Governance Committee and the Independent Board Committee (together, the "Board Committees").
+To oversee particular aspects of the Company's affairs, the Board has established five Board committees, namely the Audit Committee, the Remuneration Committee, the Nomination Committee, the Risk Management and Corporate Governance Committee and the Independent Board Committee (together, the "Board Committees").
 The Board has delegated to the Board Committees responsibilities as set out in their respective terms of reference.